 In Ontario, every insurance company must have auto insurance rate changes approved by the Financial Services Commission of Ontario (a regulatory agency of the Ministry of Finance) and every three months, FSCO publishes these rate changes.

-The FSCO results are out: in the second quarter of 2017, approved rates increased on average 0.76 per cent.
-This is the second quarter in a row that overall rates increased.
-Last quarter, the average increase came in at about 1.24 per cent.
+The latest FSCO results are out: in the fourth quarter of 2017, approved rates increased on average 1.03 per cent.
+This compares to a 0.1 per cent decrease in the previous quarter.

-Even though the approved rates increased a relatively flat 0.76 per cent, some drivers could see their rates go up as much as almost nine per cent, while others may see a decrease in the neighbourhood of about one per cent.
-How much your insurance will go up or down will all depend on who you have your coverage through and the change in rates they're allowed to implement.
+Even though the approved rates increased 1.03 per cent on average, some drivers could see their rates go up as much as 9.43 per cent, while others may see a decrease in the neighbourhood of 12 per cent.
+How much your insurance will go up or down when it's time to renew your auto insurance policy will all depend on who you have your coverage through and the change in rates they're allowed to implement.

 "Ontario has a very competitive marketplace," FSCO says in its quarterly statement.
 "Rates for the same coverage vary based on each insurer's claims experience and the insurer's rating system."
 As a result, FSCO urges consumers to shop around for auto insurance.